kgiszewski/Machina/README.md

 At this point your site will be broken if you visit it.
 It's because the underlying content has been updated in the DB but the frontend is operating off the cache values.

-These cache values are used in the `Umbraco.ContentPicker2` property value converter and will throw an exception.
+The cached values are used in the `Umbraco.ContentPicker2` property value converter and will throw an exception.

 To fix publish all of your nodes.
 You can do so by right-clicking the root level items (one at a time) and selecting 'Publish'.
 This isn't the same as 'Republish Entire Site' which is available at the top.